Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 Baker County land near the Duval County line often prices closer to Jacksonville suburban demand than rural north Florida averages, and that gap matters when sellers compare offers.

-• Usable acres are not always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.
+Usable acres aren't always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.

 Baker County Land Seller FAQ